How to stay healthy in the workplace

 Taking care of ourselves at home is easy.
 We can keep things as clean as we want them, we can sit down with a book when we need a break, and we can switch things up if we're feeling a little stuck.
-However, we spend a lot of time in our places of work - it's important we know how to take of ourselves there, too!
-Mentally AND physically.
-Not only will these tips help keep you healthy, they'll also naturally encourage productivity.
+However, we spend a lot of time at work.
+It's important we know how to take of ourselves there, too—mentally and physically.

 1) Keep hand sanitizer at your desk.
-Use it often!
-Germs can spread pretty easily in an office because unfortunately, it's not always possible to take the day off.
+And use it often.
+Germs can spread pretty easily in an office, and it's not always possible to take the day off.
 Every time that person from accounting who has a cold coughs or sneezes, that bacteria spreads.
-I keep a large bottle of hand sanitizer with a pump at my desk, and everyone that passes by takes some.
-It's something small that puts my mind at ease about what I may be coming in contact with throughout the day!
+Keep a large bottle of hand sanitizer with a pump at your desk, and we bet everyone that passes by takes some.

-2) Decorate, sanitize, and charge with PhoneSoap!
-The PhoneSoap 3 phone cleaner is a UVC sanitation device that kills 99.9999% of all the germs and bacteria living on the surface of your cell phone (which is likely dirtier than a public bathroom).
+2) Decorate, disinfect, and charge with PhoneSoap.
+The PhoneSoap 3 phone sanitizer is a UV-C disinfection device that kills 99.99% of the germs* living on the surface of your cell phone (which is likely dirtier than a public restroom).
 Yes, it will even kill those cold and flu viruses floating around.
-Not only that, but it also houses a USB port so you can charge your phone at the same time and kill two birds with one stone.
-With 7 different colors to choose from, you can add a pop of color to your desk or a nice neutral that will blend right in!
+It also houses a USB port so you can charge your phone at the same time.
+With seven colors to choose from, you can add a pop of color to your desk or a nice neutral that will blend right in.

 3. Hydrate, hydrate, hydrate.
-Drinking enough water does WONDERS for your body!
+Drinking enough water does wonders for your body.
 The Mayo Clinic points out that "even mild dehydration can drain your energy and make you tired."
 Symptoms of dehydration can also include headaches and muscle cramps, which can interfere with your work day.
-Drinking enough water is also a key component in making sure you don't get sick, which I touched on in our flu prevention blog.
-I tend to drink more when my cup or water bottle has a straw, so I like to use tumblers like this.
+Drinking enough water is also a key component in making sure you don't get sick, which we touched on in our flu prevention blog post.
+If you tend to drink more when your cup or water bottle has a straw, try a tumbler like this.

 4. Clean your desk once a week.
-This isn't just for your physical health, this is for your mental health, too!
-Keeping your office space clean and sanitary is beneficial for several reasons:
+This isn't just for your physical health; it's for your mental health, too.
+Keeping your office space clean and sanitary is beneficial for several reasons.
+You'll:

-5. Step outside for fresh air!
-Besides the obvious benefit of taking a mental break from a long project and a screen break (give those eyes a rest!), stepping outside for fresh air and some vitamin D does more than you think:
+5. Step outside for fresh air.
+Besides the obvious benefit of taking a mental break from a long project and a screen break for your eyes, stepping outside for fresh air and some vitamin D does more than you think.
+It also: